An A-Z Guide to Preparing for Baby (Part 1; A-M)

 Do you want to use movement, yoga, breathing or hypnobirthing techniques to help you give birth?
 Are you hoping to give birth as naturally as possible, or would you rather have a medicated birth?

-It is completely possible to plan for & achieve a positive induction - however, much like
+completely possible to plan for & achieve a positive induction - however,

 spontaneous birth, induction can be unpredictable & there is an increased risk of further interventions, which can ultimately lead to an assisted birth (the use of a ventouse or forceps to help birth baby vaginally) or caesarean birth.